MohamedHamed19m/capl-docs-parser-mcp/README_MCP.md

 ## Overview

-This MCP (Multi-purpose Cooperative Process) server provides a powerful interface to search and retrieve information from a local repository of Vector CAPL (Communication Access Programming Language) documentation.
+This MCP (Model Context Protocol) server provides a powerful interface to search and retrieve information from a local repository of Vector CAPL (Communication Access Programming Language) documentation.
 It is designed to work with documentation written in Markdown (`.md`) format.

 The server indexes the entire documentation and allows for intelligent, natural language queries to find relevant CAPL functions, their syntax, parameters, and usage examples, making it an invaluable tool for developers working with Vector tools like CANoe.